 Features and Design

-Features and Design serve as a catch all of the remaining aspects of sleeping bag performance.
+Features and Design serve as a catch-all of the remaining aspects of sleeping bag performance.
 Points were given for useful features, such as convenient stash pockets or effective anti-snag zippers.
-To evaluate design, we examined manufacturer advertising material to try to identify the overarching intended purpose of a bag.
+To evaluate design, we examined manufacturer advertising material to identify the overarching intended purpose of a bag.
 We then scored each bag based on how well its design achieved this overall purpose.
-A bag like the Sierra Designs Cloud, for example, lost points because it has a 20°F rating but no good way to seal it closed.
+A bag like the Sierra Designs Cloud 20, for example, lost points because it has a 20°F rating but lacks an effective way to seal it closed.
 The Nemo Riff, in contrast, is advertised for its supreme comfort.
 Its hourglass-shaped accomplishes this and it has additional features like venting "gills" and a stash pocket that earned it a higher score.